College application advice on navigating the Common App portal, filling out sections, and submitting a flawless application for global universities.

 - October–November: Finalize Early Action (EA) or Early Decision (ED) applications—deadlines typically fall on Nov 1 or 15.

-- December–January: Submit Regular Decision (RD) applications.
-Review and proofread every component.
+- December–January: Submit Regular Decision (RD) applications and review every component carefully.

 2. Know What Each College Values

-Each Ivy League school has its own personality.
+Each Ivy League school has its own personality and priorities.

 3. Start Your Application Early

-Start during the summer before senior year.
-This gives you time to craft quality responses, gather materials like recommendation letters, and avoid last-minute stress.
+Begin during the summer before senior year.
+This gives you enough time to:

 4. Write a Powerful Personal Statement